 Quant Support supports MATH 125-222 and STAT 160-302, STAT-320, STAT-412/612, STAT-413/613, STAT-415/615, and STAT-614.
 In addition, Quant Support provides Computer Science tutoring in CSC 121, 148/280, and 208/281, Physics tutoring in PHYS 100, 105, 110, 200, 205, and 210, and Statistical Software support in Excel, Python, R, SAS, SPSS, SQL, and Stata.

 Where is tutoring held?

-- One-on-one tutoring and Drop-in tutoring in Fall 2020 will be held online using the Zoom video conferencing platform.
+- One-on-one tutoring in Spring 2021 will be held online using the Zoom video conferencing platform.

 For one-on-one tutoring, students will need to schedule their appointments using WCOnline.
 When reviewing the Tutor's information, please find "LOCATION" under their email address for the Zoom information for your tutoring session.

 What happens in a tutoring session?

 - Tutors will help students learn course concepts, develop study strategies, complete assignments, and study for exams.

 Who are the peer tutors?